-6. If you want to access the controller to manage networks remotely, enable the Cloud Access button, and bind your TP-Link ID to your Omada Controller, and then click Next.
-If not, click Next directly.
+c.
+If you want to access the controller to manage networks remotely, enable Cloud Access, and bind your TP-Link ID to your Omada Controller.
 For more details about Omada Cloud, please refer to 5.
 2 Manage Your Controller Remotely via Cloud Access.